DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 This list of files becomes the codebase in the next step.
 This codebase is logged as 'codebase.txt' in the logs.

+Note that it must be strictly enforced the preprocessing LLM cannot request any file that appears in the .gitignore.
+The parser closely checks that those files have not been requested and will not be included in the codebase.

 ## The Initial Query